Snowflake-Labs/sfquickstarts/site/sfguides/src/tour_of_ingest/tour_of_ingest.md

 SELECT count(*) FROM LIFT_TICKETS_KAFKA_BATCH;
 ```

-After this is verified to be successful, send in all your test data:
+After this is verified to be successful, send in all your test data.

+Run the following in your shell:

 ```bash
 export KAFKA_TOPIC=LIFT_TICKETS_KAFKA_BATCH